DeepWok/mase/txl_workplace/report/lab3.md

 ![latency](img/lab3_q2_latency.png)
 ![model size](img/lab3_q2_size.png)
 ![flops](img/lab3_q2_flops.png)
-SThe model size and FLOPs of the different configuration is the same, as the configuration only change the quantize operation but not change the model architecture.
+- The model size and FLOPs of the different configuration is the same, as the configuration only change the quantize operation but not change the model architecture.
 ### Q3.
 Implement the brute-force search as an additional search method within the system, this would be a new search strategy in MASE.
 - key code block for self defined brute-force search which is inherited form **SearchStrategyBase**
 ```python